LachlanNXT/CarND-PID-Control-Project/writeup.md

 The D parameter needed to map [-0.01,0.01] -> [-1,1] with negative correlation, so -1/0.01 = -100 is the starting point.
 But, the P parameter should be doing most of the work, and the contribution of D should be around an order of magnitude less than P, so I started with -100/10 = -10.
 This turned out to be a good guess.

 I also implemented an on-line twiddling function to try and optimise the parameters further.
 It takes the total error of a large sample of driving after changing a parameter to see if there was improvement, and keeps the change if it was good.
 This is done continuously for all parameters.
 This confirmed that the I parameter should be zero, and helped fine tune P and D to the final P = -0.21 and D = -9.
-The time required to run the optimizer is non-trivial, so I stopped when the performance was ok, used those parameters, and left the twiddling on for submission.
+The time required to run the optimizer is non-trivial, so I stopped when the performance was ok, and used those parameters.
+Twiddling is turned off for the submission code.

 Here are examples of running the simulator with this code: